Ten amendments.

 Each disguise carries real history.
 Tap a number to read the connection — why that amendment sits where it does, and how it still shapes life today.

-1Freedom of Speech, Religion, Press
+1Freedom of Speech, Religion & Press

 2Right to Bear Arms

-3Restricts Quartering Soldiers
+3No Quartering of Soldiers

 5Right to Remain Silent